karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 metadata:
   name: my-service
 spec:
   type: NodePort   	#--> NodePort/ClusterIP/LoadBalancer
   selector:
     app: MyApp      	#--> this is the MyApp Pod's label app=MyApp
   ports:
     - protocol: TCP
-      port: 80  #--> service exposes on this
+      port: 80  		#--> service exposes on this port
-      targetPort: 9376 #--> container exposes services on this port
+      targetPort: 9376 		#--> container exposed on this port
       nodePort: 32008  		#--> nodePort is on node, Port range from ( 30000-->32767)
 ```
 --------------------------------

-Note: A Service can map any incoming **`port`** to  **`targetPort`**.
-By default and for convenience, the targetPort is set to the same value as the port field. id you didn't specify the targetPort, system will consider port & targetPort both are same.
+Note: By default for convenience, the `targetPort` is set to the same value as the `port` field. you didn't specify the targetPort, system will consider port & targetPort both are same.

 service-multiport.yml
 --------------------------------